 The Petzi does not have any voice control integration.

-Difference #8: Design – Perhaps the most immediately noticeable difference between the Furbo and Petzi is the fact that they are quite different in terms of design.
+Difference #9: Overall Look – Perhaps the most immediately noticeable difference between the Furbo and Petzi is the fact that they are quite different in terms of design.
 With 5.91 x 4.72 x 8.86 in dimensions, the Furbo weighs 2.1 pounds and is available in white.
-The Petzi is much lighter at just 1 pound, and has a very different shape with dimensions of 14 x 8.25 x 6.25 in.
+The Petzi is much lighter at just 1 pound and has a very different shape with dimensions of 14 x 8.25 x 6.25 in.
 Like the Furbo, it is also only available in white.

 Furbo vs. Petzi — Comparison Chart